swissmanu/mse-thesis/content/content.md

 ## Open Source

-I built the RxJS Debugging for vscode extension as a sustainable open source project.
-In order to
+I built the RxJS Debugging for vscode extension with the intention to establish a sustainable open source project.
+Its Github Rep [Appendices @sec:contributing, Appendices @sec:architecture]

 ### Visualizer